Pisa Tickets

 leaning tower of pisa facts

-4. The Cathedral and Baptistery sink too
+4. The Cathedral and Baptistry sink too

 It’s not just the tower—other buildings in the square are also sinking.
 Even the cemetery, laid with sacred soil from Jerusalem, hasn’t escaped the effects of Pisa’s unstable ground.